-For purposes of this Policy, medication shall include all medicines prescribed by a physician and any over-the-counter medicines.
-Medication, including aspirin or other over-the-counter medications, will be administered only upon written order from a physician and in accordance with this Policy.
-All requests shall be reviewed by the school nurse.
+For purposes of this Policy, medication shall include all medicines prescribed by a physician licensed prescriber and any over-the-counter medicines.
+Medication, including aspirin or other over-the-counter medications, will be administered only upon written order from a physician licensed prescriber and in accordance with this Policy.
+All requests shall be reviewed by the Certified sSchool nNurse.

-Non-prescription medication will be dispensed to students in the health room by the school nurse, only if it is accompanied by an "Authorization for Medication During School Hours/School Activities" form.
-In the absence of this form, there must be a written order from the physician and a note from the parent requesting administration of the medication.
+Non-prescription medication will be dispensed to students in the health room by the Certified sSchool nNurse, only if it is accompanied by an "Authorization for Medication During School Hours/School Activities" form.
+In the absence of this form, there must be a written order from the physician-licensed prescriber and a note from the parent requesting administration of the medication.
 The medication must be in the original labeled package.
 All non-prescription medicine will be dispensed according to the recommended dosage on the package.
-Over the counter medication will only be dispensed by the school nurse for a 5-day period.
+Over the counter medication will only be dispensed by the Certified sSchool nNurse for a 5-day period.

-Prescription medication will be dispensed to students in the health room by the school nurse only if it is accompanied by an "Authorization for Medication During School Hours/School Activities" form.
-In the absence of this form, there must be a written order from the physician and a note from the parent requesting administration of the medication.
+Prescription medication will be dispensed to students in the health room by the Certified sSchool nNurse only if it is accompanied by an "Authorization for Medication During School Hours/School Activities" form.
+In the absence of this form, there must be a written order from the physician-licensed prescriber and a note from the parent requesting administration of the medication.
 The prescription medication must be in the original pharmacy bottle with a label that includes the student's name, physician's name, date, drug name, dose and directions for use.

-Asthma Inhaler/Epinephrine Auto-Injector: Any student who wishes to carry an asthma inhaler or epinephrine auto-injector must submit a properly-completed "Authorization to Carry/Self-Administer Prescribed Medication" form to the school nurse.
-In addition, the student must demonstrate the capability for self-administration and for responsible behavior in the use thereof and to notify the school nurse immediately following each use.
+Asthma Inhaler/Epinephrine Auto-Injector: Any student who wishes to carry an asthma inhaler or epinephrine auto-injector must submit a properly completed "Authorization to Carry/Self-Administer Prescribed Medication" form to the Certified sSchool nNurse.
+In addition, the student must demonstrate the capability for self-administration and for responsible behavior in the use thereof and to notify the Certified sSchool nNurse immediately following each use.
 Determination of competency for self-administration shall be based on age, cognitive function, maturity and demonstration of responsible behavior.
 Abuse or misuse and/or failure to follow any District Policy or related to the use of such may lead to confiscation, a loss of privilege to carry, and appropriate disciplinary consequences.